Pushkar3101/Machine-Learning---Data-Science-Projects/README.md

 predicting the costs of used cars given the data collected from various sources and distributed across various locations in India.
 Got the accuracy of 89.97%.

+## ZS ASSOCIATES Data Science Challenge 2019

+In this Data Science Hackathon , We had to predict the chance of Goal(from 0.0 to 1.0) by Cristiano Ronaldo based on given dataset.
+I got accuracy of 81.42 % and ended up with rank 860 among 11800 participants.